vekatze/neut/book/src/modules.md

 ## `cache`

-The field `cache` defines the path of the directory to store object files, executables, dependencies, etc. It should look like the following:
+The field `cache` defines the path of the directory in which to store object files, executables, dependencies, etc. It should look like the following:

 ```ens
 {